barryclark/jekyll-now/_posts/2018-04-10-Introduction-to-Data-Driven-Documents.md

 * Define the plot point labels - we are only showing the counts for the max and min counts, as well as for the earliest and latest dates in the data range

 And that's it.
 It sounds like a lot, and the code looks quite long - but the d3 methods are all pretty intuitive.
 A lot of the coding is just dynamically rendering CSS elements or attributes based on values from our dataset.
 In theory, you could make this code a lot more elegant by moving re-usable parts to another javascript module, but otherwise, as my first attempt at a d3 graph, I think it shows the potential of what you can achieve using this library.

+If you want to see the full potential of d3, go to [Mike Bostock's Blocks](https://bl.ocks.org/mbostock).
+Mike was one of the core developers of the d3 library.
+His website has thousands of examples which you can incorporate easily into your own code.

+To deploy my Flask web app, I needed a Linux web server.
+I always like to take the opportunity to try something new on these projects, and didn't want to just sign up to a new Linux hosting account.
+This is going to be a tiny website, with very little traffic, so ideally I want a free or near to free as possible hosting solution.
+Of course, now is the time to try out Amazon Web Services.
+I already have an account but have never used it.
+To be honest, whenever I have looked into AWS I have found the sheer range of services available and huge wealth of documentation slightly overwhelming.
+However, with a bit of persistence and help from a couple of handy online tutorials, I managed to get a free Ubuntu web server up and running on Amazon EC2 in a couple of hours.
+I deployed by code to the AWS server using WinSCP over SFTP.

+I used this excellent tutorial: [Running a Flask app on AWS EC2](https://www.datasciencebytes.com/bytes/2015/02/24/running-a-flask-app-on-aws-ec2/).

+And here is a link to the finished graph: [FurzedownTweets Data - Twitter Followers over Time](http://ec2-35-178-126-204.eu-west-2.compute.amazonaws.com/)

 The full source code for this example can be found here: https://github.com/JulianJoseph/d3-intro